skip to Main Content

 Publications

 Of the three major biographies of Thoreau published since World War II, all were written by members of the Thoreau Society.
-The Days of Henry Thoreau by Thoreau Society cofounder Walter Harding appeared in 1966.
+The Days of Henry Thoreau by Walter Harding appeared in 1966.
 Henry Thoreau: A Life of the Mind by Robert D. Richardson Jr. was published in 1986.
 Henry David Thoreau: A Life by Laura Dassow Walls arrived in 2017 to mark the bicentennial year of Thoreau’s birth.

 Archives

-The Society’s collection began not with the leaves of a manuscript but with actual leaves.
+The Society’s collections began not with the leaves of a manuscript but with actual leaves.
 In 1948, Ruth Wheeler arranged the purchase of part of Thoreau’s herbarium, including pressed specimens of 75 flowers, ferns, and leaves.

 The Thoreau Society archives are available to researchers at the library of the Thoreau Institute in the town of Lincoln, Massachusetts, next door to Concord and located amid the Walden Woods.
 To facilitate the use of these collections, the Society supports two modest fellowships awarded annually: one for graduate students, a second for scholars and writers generally.